VeselieS/ML_BD/README.md

-Mashine learning and big data
+Machine learning and big data